top of page

 We empower innovative creators in the form of emerging professionals, proven practitioners or living legends, to continuously advance their fields with excellence, preserving the legacy of their traditions to generations yet unborn.

-I have a B.S. in Communications from USP (Brazil's top University) and I'm pursuing a M.Sc. in Acupuncture at Pacific College of Health and Sciences, where I'm also a tutor (license estimated: 2027).
+I have a B.S. in Communications from USP (Brazil's top University) and I'm pursuing a Doctorate in Acupuncture at Pacific College of Health and Sciences, where I'm also a tutor (license estimated: 2026).

-In addition to my Master's Program coursework, I actively pursue a variety of continuing education courses in Chinese Medicine.
+In addition to my program's coursework, I actively pursue a variety of continuing education courses in Chinese Medicine.

 Highlights: